DiannitaOlipmimi/DiannitaOlipmimi/README.md

 <h4> Hey there👋, I'm Nita </h4>

 I have a Bachelor's degree in Statistics and a boundless enthusiasm for turning data into knowledge.
-With a strong foundation in statistical techniques and a curious mindset, I'm on a mission to decode the stories lurking within datasets.
-From probability distributions to regression analysis, I'm here to bring clarity and understanding to the world of data.
+With a strong foundation in statistical techniques and a curious mindset, I'm here to bring clarity and understanding to the world of data.
 Let's embark on a journey to transform data points into meaningful discoveries! 🚀📊🔍

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=diannitaolipmimi&show_icons=true&locale=en&layout=compact" alt="diannitaolipmimi" /></p>